-The White Balance drop-down list includes the following selections:

-- As Shot default value.
-Reads the white balance from the EXIF metadata. - To adjust the white balance, select a pre-defined value from the White Balance drop-down list or specify the color temperature in Kelvin.
+The White Balance options let you change the white balance, if desired, and preview the effect of changing it.
+The default value is "As Shot", which takes the white balance read from the EXIF metadata.
+To adjust the white balance, select a pre-defined value from the White Balance drop-down list or type a color temperature in Kelvin in the text box.